Aelurillus galinae: Description

 Aelurillus galinae is a small spider.
 The male has a cephalothorax that is between 1.5 and 1.6 mm in length and 1.2 and 1.4 mm in width.
-It has a brown carapace and a short black eye field, with a pattern of four thin lines formed of white hairs on the eye field that merge into two wider stripes on the thorax.
+It has a brown carapace, the hard upper surface of its cephalothorax, with a short black eye field.
+There is a pattern of four thin lines formed of white hairs on the eye field that merge into two wider stripes on the thorax.
 The carapace has a distinctive shape, particularly at the front, with the front set of eyes extending beyond the body, particularly the central eyes.
+Its sternum, or underside of the cephalothorax, is light brown, The part of its face known as its clypeus is brown with light hair.
+Its chelicerae light brown with dark hairs and its maxillae are darker and have yellow tips, while the remaining mouthparts, including, its labium, are simply light brown.

-The yellow abdomen is between 1.4 and 1.6 mm long and 1 and 1.1 mm wide and has a wide brown stripe across the middle.
-The clypeus is brown with light hair, the chelicerae light brown with dark hairs and the spinnerets are greyish.
-The legs are yellow and hairy.
-The pedipalps are also light in colour, which is accentuated by them being covered in white hairs.
-The palpal bulb has two short tibial apophyses and distinctive blended appendages that extend from the middle.
+Situated behind its cephalothorax, the male's yellow abdomen is between 1.4 and 1.6 mm long and 1 and 1.1 mm wide.
+It has a wide brown stripe across the middle of its upper surface although its underside is plain and lighter.
+The spider's spinnerets are greyish.
+Its legs are yellow and hairy; they have long spines.
+Its pedipalps are also light in colour, which is accentuated by them being covered in white hairs.

+The spider's copulatory organs are distinctive.
+The male's pedipalp terminates with a tibia that has two spikes, known as its tibial apophyses.
+One, which is blunter than the other, shows slight signs of sclerotization.
+At the end of the tibia is a smooth cymbium.
+The spider's palpal bulb is an almost triangular shape with a distinctive blended appendage that extends from the middle.
+At the summit of the bulb is a small slightly curved embolus that fits in a small valley in the spider's cymbium.